WLAN-Pi/wlanpi-profiler/CAPABILITY_LOGIC.md

     - a.
 Step through each channel set octet-pair provided reporting start channel and other channels in range
         - Note: use step of 4 if start channel above number 14 (must be 5GHz channels), use step of 1 otherwise

+8. 802.11w: inspect tagged parameter 48 (RSN capabilities)
+    - a. is bit 8 of 2nd last octet in the rsn capabilities field set?
+        - Y - 11w supported
+        - N - 11w not supported

+9. 802.11ax inspect extended tag number 35 (HE Capabilities)
+    - a. is HE capabilities tagged parameter present?
+        - Y - 802.11ax supported
+        - N - 802.11ax not supported
+    - b.
+(TBA) number of spatial streams
+    - c.
+(TBA) BSS coloring
+    - d.
+(TBA) UL/DL OFMDA
+    - e.
+(TBA) UL/DL MU-MIMO

-8. Randomized MAC address - inspect OUI of 24-bit MAC address
+10. Randomized MAC address - inspect OUI of 24-bit MAC address
     - a. check if any of these digits `2`, `6`, `a`, or `e` is located in the second hex position from the left
         - N - MAC is not unicast local address
         - Y - MAC is a unicast local address (private mac/randomized mac)

-9. MAC address manufacturer detection through heuristics
+11. MAC address manufacturer detection through heuristics
     - a. can MAC address be resolved by lookup of OUI in manuf db?
         - Y - Return match
         - N - investigate tagged parameter 221 (vendor specific)